vinayak19th/Aesthetic-Face-De-Identification/README.md

 ### 2. <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/androidstudio/androidstudio-original.svg" width="20" height="20" /> Android Compile
 You can use the standard Android studio build methods to run the application on a phone or the emulator. **Instructions** can be found [here](https://developer.android.com/studio/run).

-Watch the video for an overview
+Watch the video for an overview (needs access) https://user-images.githubusercontent.com/31789203/205481780-cd96bfdf-5b0b-4ff9-8535-e386caa4f7b8.mp4

-https://user-images.githubusercontent.com/31789203/205481780-cd96bfdf-5b0b-4ff9-8535-e386caa4f7b8.mp4